 - Later, my stay of 12 days (Sep 20 - Oct 2) in LanZhou, GanSu, China at the elevation of only 5,000 ft.

-• Altitude Sickness: Speaking of Altitude Sickness, you could get sick just reading about it.
+For someone who is used to oxygen concentrations at the sea level, spending almost a month at one, two, three or more miles high up took some getting used to.
+Thankfully, no serious altitude sickness issues. - Altitude Sickness: Speaking of Altitude Sickness, you could get sick just reading about it.
 Best solution is to not get overly concerned.
 Of course, you'd want to know what symptoms to watch out for so you know when/how to react.

+- Our doctor had recommended Diamox, which you begin taking a couple of days before the trip and continue until the day after you return to lower altitudes.
+We chose not to take it (and hence no "side effects" to worry about!)
 We did experience some common symptoms such as Headaches (Solution: take one Tylenol and take a nap), Lack of appetite (our guide used to warn me that I will be too weak to make the trek because I wasn't eating enough.
 I made it through just fine!), Weakness/fatigue (we could easily sleep 10-12 hours and still wake up feeling tired - the sleep was disturbed until our breathing patterns got adjusted to lower oxygen levels in that air.), Dizziness or lightheaded-ness (just once.), Shortness of breath upon exertion (All the time!
 It was a wonder how we managed to hike 20-24 km a day while climbing up thousands of feet.), Nosebleed (it continued for several days after returning back to lower levels.)
 Easiest solution to avoid altitude sickness is to ascend slowly (after Lhasa, we drove west, gradually climbing to 13-14-15,000 ft over several days.
-By the time we reached the high point of our trek, it had already been 11 days.), drink lots of water (we easily consumed two-four liters or more daily, and were still thirsty.) and avoid alcohol.
+By the time we reached the high point of our trek, it had already been 11 days.), drink lots of water (we easily consumed two-four liters or more daily, and were still thirsty.) and avoid alcohol. - Top 20 experiences (per 2011 edition of "Tibet" by Lonely Planet 915.15046): We managed to experience 9 out of those 20 during our trip.

 #1 Kailash,